 2. Eating Inflammatory Foods

 Eating too much junk food, high-calorie snacks and sweets can increase inflammation in the body and can lead to many back problems.
 They also cause weight gain which hurts the spine in the long run.
 Eat nutritious food that is high in fibre and essential vitamins and minerals.
 Make protein a regular part of your diet as it is good for the muscles.
 Try these anti-inflammatory foods.

 3. Not Exercising

 Not having exercises as a part of your routine can make you vulnerable to many back problems.
 Those who have weak abdominal and back muscles end up on the wrong side of back pain.
 Swimming, walking and bicycling are great workouts for your back.
 Read more on the 10 best exercises for lower back pain.

 4. Sleeping Habits

 The way you sleep has a telling effect on your back.
 Sleeping on the back is really bad for the back.
 If you already have lower back pain, this position would be increasing your problems.
 Also, make sure you have a firm mattress.
-It should provide support but must be soft enough to mold itself in the shape of your back.
+It should provide support but must be soft enough to mould itself in the shape of your back.

 5. Insufficient Calcium and Vitamin D

 Both calcium and vitamin D is needed to maintain a healthy spine.
 Having a deficiency of either of these can lead to major back problems.
 Incorporate dairy, leafy greens and nuts in your diet to meet your daily requirement of these two components.